Loading...

 Scenario

-You are troubleshooting a user issue related to PATH and custom environment variables.
-The user reports “commands not found” behavior and inconsistent application paths between sessions.
-Your job is to inspect the current environment, validate PATH, add a project variable for a deployment directory, make it persistent, then remove it safely.
+A user reports “command not found” behavior and inconsistent application paths between sessions.
+Your job is to inspect the current environment, validate PATH, set a project directory variable for a deployment workflow, persist it, then remove it safely.

 Operator context

 Environment variables influence process behavior, command lookup, and tool defaults.
-A clean, repeatable workflow is to validate current state, apply a minimal change, verify it immediately, then persist it only if required.
+The operational workflow is to validate current state, apply a minimal change, verify it immediately, then persist it only when required.

 Objective